How to Pass ATS Screening in 2026: The Complete Guide

 What Is ATS and Why Does It Matter?

 Applicant Tracking Systems are software platforms used by employers to automate the initial screening of job applications.
-When you submit a CV through an online application portal — on company websites, LinkedIn, Indeed, or similar job boards — it almost always goes through an ATS first.
+When you submit a CV through an online application portal, it almost always goes through an ATS first.
 The ATS parses your document, extracts key information, and scores your application based on how well it matches the configured criteria for that role.
+Industry research suggests ATS systems reject between 70% and 75% of applications before human review.

 Step 1: Start With the Job Description